dnmfarrell/berrybrew/doc/Unit Testing.md

 - `t\test.bat` builds berrybrew and calls `perl t\run_tests.pl` using your system Strawberry Perl's perl

     - It ensures that the `c:\berrybrew\test` directory hierarchy exists.
-This directory is used for holding the test installs of at least two different strawberry perls, plus the clones and templates.
-It is safe to delete the whole `c:\berrybrew\test` hierarchy after testing is complete.
+This directory is used for holding the test instances of at least two different strawberry perls, plus the clones and templates.
+It is safe to delete the whole `c:\berrybrew\testing` hierarchy after testing is complete.
 We remove this directory and recreate it at the beginning of each test run
-    - Removes the `test\data\perls_custom.json` file if it exists at the commencement of the run
+    - Removes the `testing\data\perls_custom.json` file if it exists at the commencement of the run
-    - It changes the `test\data\config.json` file to reference `c:\berrybrew\test` instead of `c:\berrybrew`
+    - It changes the `testing\data\config.json` file to reference `c:\berrybrew\testing` instead of `c:\berrybrew`
     - It calls `t\setup_test_env.bat` to set the BBTEST_PERLROOT and BBTEST_REPO environment variables.
 As described above, BBTEST_PERLROOT is used for generating a valid path that includes your already-installed system perl.
 BBTEST_REPO defaults to the current directory when runing the test suite (which, per above, should be the root of the `berrybrew` repository)
     - If there are any command-line options given to `t\test.bat`, it will pass them on to `t\run_tests.pl`
-    - Builds the software, and locates it into a newly-created `c:\repos\berrybrew\test` directory
+    - Builds the software, and locates it into a newly-created `c:\repos\berrybrew\testing` directory

 - `t\run_tests.pl` prepends `%PATH%` with the Strawberry Perl's paths, and then it executes `prove t\*.t`
     - the `--stopfirstfail` (aka `--sff`) will cause it to `prove $_` individually for each test in `t\*.t`, and stop after the first test file that has a failing test.